Lynch Syndrome (also know as Hereditary non-polyposis colorectal cancer (HNPCC))

 Back to top

-Our genes carry the information that is passed on (inherited) from our parents.
+Our genes carry the information that's passed on (inherited) from our parents.
 Genes determine things like the colour of our eyes and affect the way our bodies grow, work and look.

-LS is caused by an alteration in one of the genes known as the 'mismatch repair' gene.
-Mismatch repair genes normally work to help prevent you from getting cancer.
+LS is caused by an alteration in a gene called a mismatch repair gene.
+Mismatch repair genes normally help stop us getting cancer.

-LS may be suspected in families with close blood relatives who have developed bowel, womb and ovarian cancer over several generations.
+LS may be suspected if a family has close blood relatives who have developed bowel, womb and ovarian cancer over several generations.
 They may have inherited an altered copy of one of the mismatch repair genes.

-Three of the mismatch repair genes (known as MLH1, MSH2, and MSH6) are responsible for most cases of Lynch syndrome.
+Three of the mismatch repair genes are responsible for most cases of Lynch syndrome.
+These genes are called MLH1, MSH2, and MSH6.
 Another mismatch repair gene called PMS2 is also sometimes tested for in cases of Lynch syndrome.
-If a person inherits an altered copy of one of these genes, it increases their risk of developing bowel cancer and some other types of cancer.
+If a person inherits an altered copy of one of these genes, they have a higher risk of developing cancer.

 LS is more likely if there are lots of cases of bowel and womb cancer on one side of the family that were diagnosed at an early age.
 However, not everyone with LS has a family history of cancer.
 This is because some people may be the first in their family to get it.